Nacaduba berenice: Race plumbeomicans

-Race nicobarica, Wood-Mason & de Nicéville
+Race nicobarica, Wood-Mason and de Nicéville

 Male upperside: ground colour darker, plumbeous effulgence more striking.
 Underside: very dark purplish brown; markings in form and arrangement much as in the female of the typical form, but the transverse bands formed by the white lines much broader; on the hindwing the black subterminal spots in interspaces 1 and 2 much larger, conspicuously crowned inwardly and surrounded with ochraceous orange and with an outer bordering of metallic green scales; the anteciliary black line edged inwardly over the tornal area with white.
 Antennae, head, thorax and abdomen as in the typical form.

 Female closely resembles the typical form, but differs as follows: upperside: fuscous black, the ground colour much darker than in the typical form; the pale medial patch on the forewing shot in certain lights with iridescent blue, much larger, occupying the basal posterior two-thirds of the wing, and unlike the typical form the posterior two-thirds of the hindwing.
 Underside: precisely as in the typical form.
 Antennae, head, thorax and abdomen also similar to those of the typical form.
 (Great Nicobar and Central Group, Nicobar Islands.)